 Healthy aging requires adequate B12 and folic acid to reduce blood levels of the amino acid homocysteine which are linked to increased risk of heart disease and stroke.
-Elderly people and vegetarians are at a higher risk of vitamin B12 deficiency.
-Symptoms of vitamin B12 deficiency include fatigue, muscle weakness, shortness of breath, dizziness, numbness, and heart palpitations.
-Long-term B12 deficiency can produce pernicious anemia, which leads to memory loss, confusion and even dementia.
+As we age, our ability to absorb vitamin B12 may decline.
+Elderly people and vegetarians are at a higher risk of vitamin B-12 deficiency.
+Symptoms of vitamin B-12 deficiency include fatigue, muscle weakness, shortness of breath, dizziness, numbness, and heart palpitations.
+Long-term B-12 deficiency can produce pernicious anemia, which leads to memory loss, confusion and even dementia.

-Prevent Drug-Induced Vitamin B12 & Folic Acid Deficiency
+Prevent Drug-Induced Sublingual Vitamin B12 & Folic Acid Deficiency

 Medications that can lower Vitamin B12 and folic acid levels in the body include*: anti-seizure medications, chemotherapy medications (particularly methotrexate); Colchicine (for gout), bile acid sequestrants (for lowering cholesterol, antacids – H2 blockers and proton pump inhibitors (to reduce stomach acid), Metformin (glucophage for diabetes), antibiotics, Tetracycline, nonsteroidal anti-inflammatory drugs (NSAIDs), Sulfasalazine (for inflammatory bowel disease and rheumatoid arthritis), Triamterene (diuretic), Pyrimethamine (for malaria and parasites).*